PHLPost Postal ID: How to Apply for the Improved Postal ID

 • Driver's License

-Warning: Expired IDs, photocopied documents without proper certification, and tampered or damaged documents may not be accepted.
-Make sure your supporting documents are valid and in good condition.
+Warning: Expired IDs, laminated PSA birth certificates, photocopies without proper certification, and tampered or damaged documents are not accepted.
+Bring originals in good condition.

 3